American Staffordshire Terrier

 In addition, be careful not to confuse the Staffordshire Bull Terrier (known as the Staffie) and the American Staffordshire Terrier, which are two very distinct breeds, be it by their physical characteristics or their temperaments.

-Behaviour of the American Staffordshire Terrier
+More details about the American Staffordshire Terrier

-Is the American Staffordshire Terrier right for you?
+FCI classification of the American Staffordshire Terrier

 The price of an American Staffordshire Terrier varies according to their origins, age and sex.
 On average, the price of a dog registered with the KC is around £965.